pasmith/oenologist/README.md

 ---
 #### Executive summary

 In this project, we will apply natural language processing and use machine learning techniques to predict the quality of wines based on reviews written about those wines.
 Given that tasters reviewing the wines are [Sommeliers](https://en.wikipedia.org/wiki/Sommelier) professionally trained in the art of wine tasting, we can expect a fair amount of consistency in the reviews.
-We expect different sommeliers reviewing similar wines awarding similar scores and providing similar descriptions explaining why the wines earned the points they did.
+We expect different Sommeliers reviewing similar wines awarding similar scores and providing similar descriptions explaining why the wines earned the points they did.

 Reviews are blind, meaning tasters do not know the winery or price of the wine they taste.
 They will know general information including the variety, vintage (year the wine was made) and general area where the wine was made.
 Blind tasting allows marketplaces like [WineEnthusiast](https://www.wineenthusiast.com/about-us/) to differentiate themselves as influencers in the wine consumer industry.
 To maintain that influence, the review process must be consistent, repeatable and objective, which is ideal for machine learning.